ur-cristiano-fc/ur-cristiano-fc.github.io/_posts/2025-12-31-cristiano-ronaldo-gym-workout-2026.md

 | **Incline Dumbbell Curls** | 3    | 10-15       | 45-60          | Bicep peak and stretch                        |
 | **Hammer Curls**   | 3    | 12-15       | 45-60          | Bicep and forearm strength                    |

-**Affiliate Link:** Stay hydrated during your intense workout with a durable [shaker bottle](https://example.com/shaker-bottle-affiliate-link) for your water or protein shakes.
-For stylish and functional training gear, check out [Gymshark's collection](https://example.com/gymshark-affiliate-link) or [Lululemon's athletic wear](https://example.com/lululemon-affiliate-link).
+Stay hydrated during your intense workout with a durable [shaker bottle](https://amzn.to/4azOw1d) for your water or protein shakes.
+For stylish and functional training gear, check out [Gymshark's collection](https://amzn.to/44Ot5pr) or [Lululemon's athletic wear](https://amzn.to/4q1Sa95).
 Looking good can help you feel good and perform better.

 #### H3: Cool-down (5-10 minutes)